nikolashn/basque/MANUAL.md

 #### While loops
 Syntax: `while <expression>` ( `"," <statement>` | `{` { `<statement>` } `}` )

 Executes code while the expressed condition is true.
 Supports `break;` statements, but in Basque there is no `continue;`.
+Statements in a while loop block are in a local scope.

 ```
 u64 i = 0;